Kurdistan Workers' Party insurgency: Massacres

 On 22 June 2010, the TAK claimed responsibility for a bombing on a bus carrying soldiers and civilians killing 5.

 On 20 September 2011, 3 people died and 34 people were injured in a bomb attack in Ankara which was claimed by TAK.

 On 18 October 2011, a bomb planted by PKK militants exploded in Güroymak, killing five policemen and three civilians, including a child.

-On 17 February 2016, a car bomb perpetrated by TAK detonated in Ankara, killing 15 civilians and 14 soldiers while injuring 60 others.

 On 13 March 2016, a member of the TAK carried out a suicide attack in Ankara, killing more than 37 civilians.

-On 27 April 2016, Eser Cali, a female member of the TAK, blew herself up near an Ottoman-era mosque in the Turkish city of Bursa, wounding 13 people.
+On 27 April 2016, Eser Cali, a female militant of the TAK, blew herself up near an Ottoman-era mosque in the Turkish city of Bursa, wounding 13 people.
 Two days later, the Kurdish militant group TAK claimed the responsibility.

-On 10 May 2016, 3 people were killed and 33 civilians and 12 police officers were injured in a bombing in Diyarbakır perpetrated by PKK members who targeted an armored police vehicle.
+On 10 May 2016, three people were killed and 33 civilians and 12 police officers were injured in a bombing in Diyarbakır perpetrated by PKK members who targeted an armored police vehicle.

 On 12 May 2016, a truck bombing took place in Dürümlü hamlet in Diyarbakir's Sur district. killing 16 people and injuring 23 others, all civilians.
-The People's Defence Forces (HPG), claimed that the truck was driven by members of the HPG, but that the explosives should have detonated elsewhere and the truck only detonated as villagers opened fire on the truck.
+The People's Defence Forces (HPG), claimed that the truck was driven by militants of the HPG, but that the explosives should have detonated elsewhere and the truck only detonated as villagers opened fire on the truck.

-On 7 June 2016, a bombing targeting security officers perperated by TAK occurred in central Istanbul, killing 12 people including 6 security officers and 6 civilians and injuring 51 others, three of them seriously.
+On 7 June 2016, a bombing targeting security officers perperated by TAK occurred in central Istanbul, killing 12 people including six security officers and six civilians and injuring 51 others, three of them seriously.

-On 5 January 2017, PKK members detonated a car bomb outside a courthouse in Bayraklı, İzmir killing 1 civilian and 1 police officer while injuring 7 others including 3 civilians.
+On 5 January 2017, PKK militants detonated a car bomb outside a courthouse in Bayraklı, İzmir killing a civilian and a police officer while injuring seven others including 3 civilians.

 On 26 October 2020, a suicide bombing in İskenderun injured 2 civilians.